Alfred Bader dies at age 94

 Alfred R. Bader, best known for cofounding Aldrich Chemical (which merged with Sigma Chemical to form Sigma-Aldrich), died on Dec.
-23 in Milwaukee, Wisconsin.
+23, 2018, in Milwaukee.

 “Through his specialty chemicals company, Alfred made research more productive and rewarding for generations of chemists all over the world.
-Through his extraordinary philanthropy to ACS and numerous other institutions, such as Queen’s University in Canada, his legacy will live on forever in the lives he changed,” says Madeleine Jacobs, a longtime friend who worked closely with the Baders when she was executive director and CEO of the American Chemical Society.
-“His personal story and lifetime love of his devoted wife Isabel and sons is a testament to his boundless perseverance, optimism, and humanity in the face of extraordinary odds.”
+Through his extraordinary philanthropy to ACS and numerous other institutions, such as Queen’s University, in Canada, his legacy will live on forever in the lives he changed,” says Madeleine Jacobs, a longtime friend who worked closely with the Baders when she was executive director and CEO of ACS.
+“His personal story and lifetime love of his devoted wife, Isabel, and sons is a testament to his boundless perseverance, optimism, and humanity in the face of extraordinary odds.”

-“Chemists worldwide, even those who met Alfred briefly, are bowing their heads and giving thought to the tremendous effect he has made in their work, their lives, and chemistry overall,” says Victor A. Snieckus, professor and Bader Chair Emeritus at Queens University at Kingston.
+“Chemists worldwide, even those who met Alfred briefly, are bowing their heads and giving thought to the tremendous effect he has made in their work, their lives, and chemistry overall,” says Victor A. Snieckus, professor and Bader Chair Emeritus at Queen’s University, in Kingston, Ontario.

-Born in 1924 in Vienna to Jewish parents, Bader and his family escaped to England in 1938 as the Nazis took over Austria.
-A year later, Bader was deported from England and sent to Canada, where he was interned at a prisoner-of-war camp.
+Born in 1924 in Vienna to Jewish parents, Bader escaped to England in 1938 as the Nazis took over Austria.
+Soon after, Bader was deported from England and sent to Canada, where he was interned at a prisoner-of-war camp.
 A year and a half later, he was released and enrolled at Queen’s University at Kingston.
 He earned a BS in engineering chemistry from Queen’s University in 1945 and a PhD in chemistry from Harvard University in 1950.
 He founded Aldrich Chemical in 1951.

 “He was tremendously bold and hardworking, and he had a marvelous life,” says Dudley R. Herschbach, professor of chemistry at Harvard University, who has reviewed two of Bader’s memoirs.
 “He created the world’s largest supplier of research chemicals, and it started out of a garage.
 The notion for it emerged from his experiences as a graduate student.
 He clearly had spunk.”